Hallway-Inc/AvatarWebKit/README.md

 ### Do you have any native SDKs?

-We do not have an official SDK yet, but our ML pipeline is native-first and the models are used in our Mac OS app [Hallway Tile](joinhallway.com).
-We have the capaibility to create SDKs for most common platforms (macOS/Windows/Linux, iOS/Android).
+We do not have an official SDK yet, but our ML pipeline is native-first and the models are used in our Mac OS app [Hallway Tile](https://joinhallway.com).
+We have the capability to create SDKs for most common platforms (macOS/Windows/Linux, iOS/Android).
 Each SDK will follow the same data standard for BlendShapes/predictions and will include encoders for portability between environments.
 This means you can do some creative things between native, web, etc.!

 If you are interested in native SDKs, we'd love to hear from you!